 I’m intrigued to find any ‘cinematicness’ in the library, as it mostly sounds like an experimental Thom Yorke album than something you’ll hear on a blockbuster Hollywood soundtrack.
-The sounds, in general, do sit quite well into an orchestral arrangement, albeit rather background and foundational than an upfront solo instrument.
+The sounds, in general, do sit quite well into an orchestral arrangement, albeit rather a background and foundational than an upfront solo instrument.
 But on the whole, I think this filmic angle is purely for the SFX and sound designers out there, not so much the traditional score composer.

 My first instinct was disappointment at the lack of many bread-and-butter basic presets.
-Going through the preset categories in alphabetically order results in hours of wading through multiples of ambient washes, more ambient washes and then more ambient washes.
+Going through the preset categories in alphabetical order results in hours of wading through multiples of ambient washes, more ambient washes and then more ambient washes.

 Though a good selection of amp recordings are included, none of them are alterable as you might expect.
 You can change the level, but nothing advanced as an amp sim like Amplitube for instance.

-However, the DI recordings are included so you have options for sending to post-processors for more tone, something I found vastly improved the flexibility of the patches.
+However, the DI recordings are included so you have options for sending them to post-processors for more tone, something I found vastly improved the flexibility of the patches.

 On the whole, the library feels like a project finisher, not a starter.
 I found overlaying embellishments to my already written arrangments had better results than trying to start on a fresh canvas with Ambient Guitars.
 Then again, everybody will have their own approach to composing, for me I need something a little more structured.

 Having said that, enhancing even the most vanilla-boring orchestral score with guitar from the library instantly adds ambience and vibe, and is surprisingly adaptable for doing exactly this.
-Anything from an atonal twang through to something more evolving and atmospheric provides an uneasy counterpoint to otherwise what might be fairly ordinary arrangements.
+Anything from an atonal twang to something more evolving and atmospheric provides an uneasy counterpoint to otherwise what might be fairly ordinary arrangements.

-By far the best showcase of the libraries potential is in the ‘Artists Presets’, which ironically doesn’t contain any of Leo’s input, but for me, a more usable selection of presets from Paul and Christian.
+By far the best showcase of the library’s potential is in the ‘Artists Presets’, which ironically doesn’t contain any of Leo’s input, but for me, a more usable selection of presets from Paul and Christian.

 Also.
-A major part of getting the most from these libraries is following and learning from the YouTube walkthrough videos Paul Thompson and Christian Henson.
+A major part of getting the most from these libraries is following and learning from the YouTube walkthrough videos of Paul Thompson and Christian Henson.
 I have learnt a number of excellent tricks and hacks to really expand on the basic sound generated by the library.

 Let’s look through each of the preset categories in turn;

-A huge selection of weird and wonderful tones created from every conceivable angle of the guitar using the eDNA synth engine.
+A huge selection of weird and wonderful tones was created from every conceivable angle of the guitar using the eDNA synth engine.
 Some descriptive names make sense, such as Behind The Bridge, Coin Guitar and Fuzzwah, but most are fairly cryptic as to what sound is contained.

 Since each patch is radically different from the previous, it’s tricky to purposely try to hunt out a specific tone here.
 This category is ideally used as the title suggests, as an inspirational place to start.
 Basically, throw the dart and see where the universe leads you.

 Of course, all patches are starting points for the eDNA effect engine anyways.
-No matter the complexity of a tone, you can completely travel off into new directions using the LFO’s, gate, FX and Motor functions of the synth.
+No matter the complexity of a tone, you can completely travel off into new directions using the LFOs, gate, FX and Motor functions of the synth.

 Though most of the patches are fairly ambiguous, mostly you can still hear remnants of the organic guitar in the sound, or at least believe the sounds were originally made with a guitar.
 The full range of the synthesizer takes these original sounds way beyond the capabilities of the original instrument, but there is defiantly a guitar-like essence to everything.

 This is an interesting category of patches.
 Each uses the typical Spitfire Kontakt interface with mic channels and articulations to replicate the playing of a real(ish) guitar.
 Spitfire has opted for icon symbols to depict traditional articulations, so triangles mean plucks, squared are chords and circles are harmonics.
-Its a little weird at first, but I got used to it eventually.
+It’s a little weird at first, but I got used to it eventually.

 I think the intent here was to offer playable guitars, but I could never achieve any degree of realism while jumping around the articulations.
 The system is just too jarring to accurately replicate the real-world dynamics of a stringed instrument like the guitar.

-This is not to say there isn’t a load of great possibilities here, it’s just don’t expect amazing performance capabilities of MusicLab’s incredible RealGuitar range, or the likes.
+This is not to say there isn’t a load of great possibilities here, it’s just that don’t expect amazing performance capabilities of MusicLab’s incredible RealGuitar range, or the likes.

 The Danelectro Rock patch is the most successful of the bunch, offering a good selection of nearly life-like playable articulations.
 Again, no RealGuitar, but usable.